Teacher Effectiveness Evaluation

 • Teachers should receive frequent informal observations during the school year

-• In order to sustain an annual evaluation, a minimum of two formal observations must be completed by qualified observers
+• To sustain an annual evaluation, a minimum of two formal observations must be completed by qualified observers

 • The total weight of the formal observation component is 40% (e.g., if two observations, then each is worth 20%),